awslabs/graphstorm/docs/source/cli/graph-construction/distributed/example.rst

   instead of creating new ones, ensuring that models trained with the original data can still be used in the newly transformed data.
 Currently only categorical and numerical transformations can be re-applied.
-Note that the Rank-Gauss transformation cannot support re-application, it can only work for transductive tasks.
+Note that the Rank-Gauss transformation does not support re-application, it may only work for transductive tasks.
 * ``updated_row_counts_metadata.json``:
   This file is meant to be used as the input configuration for the